 - Injuries resulting from risky or imperfect machinery and apparatuses

-When it comes to documenting workers’ compensation claims, time is of the essence.
+When it comes to documenting workers’ compensation claims process in Coral Gables, time is of the essence.
 The victim in question has a fixed number of days in which they can report the incident and begin the workers’ compensation claims procedure to seek reimbursement for injuries suffered.
-The injured employee should notify the sickness or injury to his/her manager or business when it occurs.
+The injured employee should notify the illness or injury to his/her manager or business when it occurs.

 If you don’t record your claim to relevant authorities within the set number of days, the insurance provider can reject your case.
 Although most illnesses and injuries suffered in the workplace are covered under workers’ compensation insurance, there are some incidences when Workers’ comp protection may not be applicable.
 These include: